Djole01/KaprekarsConstant/README.md

 My program asks the input from the user. <br/>
 It has to be an integer, with the following requirements: 3 or 4 digits long, and has to have 2 unqiue digits.<br/>
 These are the requirements to get the constant of the mathematical phenoma.<br/>

+# Instructions
+	1. Clone / Download and get KaprekarConstant file from binary folder.
+	2. On Linux , type ./KaprekarConstant  in a terminal in the file directory.
+	3. Enjoy.

 # Progress update - 25.10.2019 1 AM <br/>